 Cedar City has relatively minor winters and we can usually build all year long.
 Building in the winter can be slightly more expensive since the home needs to be heated during construction to ensure the drywall texture and paint cures without freezing.
 And when pouring concrete, we must use special thermal blankets to cover the concrete until it cures.

-HERS is short of Home Energy Rating System and is a process of evaluating the energy efficiency of a home.
-Without it, it’s just a guess on whether of not a home will perform well or cost you money.
+HERS is short for Home Energy Rating System and is a process of evaluating the energy efficiency of a home.
+Without it, it’s just a guess on whether or not a home will perform well or cost you money.
 To earn a HERS Index score, there are many mandatory standards the home needs to comply with, such as window sealing, insulation, and wall sealants.

 Building homes isn’t just about creating something new and innovative; it’s about helping our customers realize their dreams while protecting the environment and enhancing the community in which they live and work.
 That’s why energy efficiency remains a cornerstone of Choice Builder’s business philosophy.
 Our houses are healthier, more comfortable, and energy efficient.
 At Choice Builders, we practice sustainable principles to create healthy, energy efficient homes and buildings that provide a life and livelihood for our customers while saving money each month on utility costs.